SooriyaK/EnvNutriData/README.md

 # Environment-Nutrient-availability-impact on intracellular metabolite amounts
-Simulation script contains the puthoun script used for the control and trials
+Simulation script contains the python scripts used for the control and trials